-“Knowledge is Power” famously pronounced by Francis Bacon in 16th century.
+“Knowledge is Power” was famously pronounced by Francis Bacon in the 16th century.
 This is true even today and in Test Complete as well; as more knowledge you have, the better for you.
-I am going to start a series which would cover the most useful functions in Test Complete.
+I am going to start a series that would cover the most useful functions in Test Complete.

 Consider an application where the developer has played a lot with panels, customizing the same and using it over and over.
-Let us imagine that the application is of three vertical panes, one as input, other as output and the middle one being the unit passes through.
-This can be imagined as a mapping of these and drawing the relationships, however the idea is to stress on the set up and not on the functionality.
+Let us imagine that the application is of three vertical panes, one as input, the other as output and the middle one being the unit passes through.
+This can be imagined as a mapping of these and drawing the relationships, however, the idea is to stress on the set-up and not on the functionality.

-Focusing on the set up, each pane has multiple panels that look similar with different names, actually objects with provision of other actions (let us consider item 1/unit 1 etc as name object).
-Also take into consideration that there is no limit to the items in each pane, it may grow or reduce or might be replaced ; it is not advisable to map these objects.
+Focusing on the set-up, each pane has multiple panels that look similar with different names, actually objects with the provision of other actions (let us consider item 1/unit 1 etc as name object).
+Also, take into consideration that there is no limit to the items in each pane, it may grow or reduce or might be replaced ; it is not advisable to map these objects.
 Here the problem is to crack: How are you going to operate on each name object?
 The answer is FindAllChildren.

 Function GetNameObject(strContainer) Set dObj = CreateObject("Scripting.Dictionary") ' Find the list item object by text propNames = Array("ObjectType", "ObjectIdentifier", "className") propValues = Array("Panel", strContainer, "component-Container") arrItems = Aliases.MyApps.FindAllChildren(propNames, propValues, 25) if UBound(arrItems) > -1 then set objTray = arrItems(0) propNames = Array("ObjectType", "ObjectIdentifier", "className") propValues = Array("Panel", "label_name", "header-label") arr = objTray.FindAllChildren(propNames, propValues, 5) If UBound(arr) > -1 then For i = LBound(arr) to UBound(arr) set objItem = arr(i) strCaption = objItem.innerText Set objParent = objItem.Parent if not dObj.Exists(strCaption) then dObj.Add strCaption, objParent end if Next End if set GetApplications = dObj else Log.Message "Reteriving " & strContainer & "Name Object failed" end if End Function